-The phase diagram of Quantum Chromodynamics (QCD) in the temperature, T, and baryon chemical potential, $\mu$ , plane is one of the most active research subject in modern high energy physics.
-At $\mu = 0$ , first principles Lattice QCD calculations show that QCD matter experiences a crossover from a low temperature confined phase, in which chiral symmetry is spontaneously broken, to a high temperature phase in which chiral symmetry is approximately restored [1-5].
-It is not possible to define uniquely a critical temperature for the restoration of chiral symmetry: it is more appropriate to define a pseudo-critical region centered on a pseudocritical temperature, $T_c$ , that is a range of temperatures in which several physical quantities experience substantial changes.
-The (pseudo)-critical temperature is found to be $T_c \approx 150 \text{ MeV} \approx 10^{12} \text{ K}.$
+The phase diagram of quantum chromodynamics (QCD) in the temperature T and baryon chemical potential μ plane is one of the most active research subjects in modern highenergy physics.
+At $\mu = 0$, first-principles lattice QCD calculations show that QCD matter experiences a crossover from a low-temperature confined phase, in which chiral symmetry is spontaneously broken, to a high-temperature phase, in which chiral symmetry is approximately restored [1-5].
+It is not possible to define uniquely a critical temperature for the restoration of chiral symmetry: it is more appropriate to define a pseudocritical region centered on a pseudocritical temperature T_c that is a range of temperatures in which several physical quantities experience substantial changes.
+The (pseudo)critical temperature is found to be $T_c \approx 150$ MeV $\approx 10^{12}$ K.

-Despite the amazing results obtained by Lattice QCD in recent years, it is not possible to perform reliable simulations of QCD with three colors at large $\mu$ .
+Despite the amazing results obtained by lattice QCD in recent years, it is not possible to perform reliable simulations of QCD with three colors at large μ .
 For this reason, the use of effective models for studying the phase transitions of QCD at $\mu \neq 0$ is necessary.
 In this context the quark-meson (QM) model is very popular due to its renormalizability [6-12].
-The aforementioned chiral crossover is reproduced by the QM model, with $T_c$ in the same ballpark of the QCD one.
-At $\mu \neq 0$ the smooth crossover of the QM model becomes a first order phase transition, suggesting a critical endpoint (CEP) in the $\mu - T$ plane at which the crossover becomes a second order phase transition with divergent susceptibilities, marking the separation between the crossover on the one hand and a first order line on the other hand.
+The aforementioned chiral crossover is reproduced by the QM model, with T_c in the same ballpark of the QCD one.
+At $\mu \neq 0$ the smooth crossover of the QM model

+^{}ruggieri@lzu.edu.cn [†]gianluca@lzu.edu.cn becomes a first-order phase transition, suggesting a critical end point (CEP) in the $\mu - T$ plane at which the crossover becomes a second-order phase transition with divergent susceptibilities, marking the separation between the crossover on the one hand and a first-order line on the other hand.
 Similar conclusions have been obtained within the Nambu-Jona-Lasinio model [13-19].
-Moreover, in recent years the picture of the QM model has been strengthened by the inclusion of critical fluctuations via the Functional Renormalization Group [20-23].
+Moreover, in recent years the picture of the QM model has been strengthened by the inclusion of critical fluctuations via the functional renormalization group [20-23].

-Besides $\mu$ , it has been recently suggested that another chemical potential, $\mu_H$ , conjugated to the helical density, $n_H$ , can be of interest for the structure of QCD, see [24-29].
-Matter with $n_H \neq 0$ is called helical matter and is opposed to normal quark matter in which baryonic density $n_B \neq 0$ and $n_H = 0$ .
-The very basic idea of helical matter is that helicity is a conserved quantities for free massless as well as massive fermions; therefore, if a net helicity is formed in a system made of free quarks, a chemical potential, $\mu_H$ , can be introduced that is conjugated to $n_H$ , similarly to the baryon chemical potential that is conjugated to the baryonic density.
-For the quarkgluon plasma produced in high energy nuclear collisions, lumps of matter with $\langle n_H^2 \rangle \neq 0$ can be formed thanks to event-by-event fluctuations, and the helical density is approximately conserved because helicity changing processes take place on a time scale that typically is larger than the lifetime of the quark-gluon plasma itself [30].
-The fact that matter with helical density can be of relevance for high energy nuclear collisions has been discussed very recently [24-29].
+Besides μ , it has been recently suggested that another chemical potential, μ_H , conjugated to the helical density n_H , can be of interest for the structure of QCD; see [24-29].
+Matter with $n_H \neq 0$ is called helical matter and is opposed to normal quark matter in which baryonic density $n_B \neq 0$ and $n_H = 0$.
+The very basic idea of helical matter is that helicity is a conserved quantities for free massless as well as massive fermions; therefore, if a net helicity is formed in a system made of free quarks, a chemical potential μ_H can be introduced that is conjugated to n_H , similarly to the baryon chemical potential that is conjugated to the baryonic density.
+For the quark-gluon plasma produced in highenergy nuclear collisions, lumps of matter with $\langle n_H^2 \rangle \neq 0$ can be formed thanks to event-by-event fluctuations, and the helical density is approximately conserved because helicity-changing processes take place on a timescale that typically is larger than the lifetime of the quark-gluon plasma itself [30].
+The fact that matter with helical density can be of relevance for high-energy nuclear collisions has been discussed very recently [24-29]; in these works, it has been argued that spin dynamics is slow enough in the collisions, suggesting that helicity can be considered as approximately conserved for the entire quark-gluon plasma lifetime and be one source of the observed polarization of the Λ particles.